Is Geneva prepared for Trump’s – and others’ – cuts to foreign aid?

 Can Geneva and Switzerland step up?

 To cushion the blow, the city of Geneva has released CHF2 million to help impacted NGOs while the canton has proposed a CHF10 million emergency fund to support affected NGO staff.
-However, political roadblocks – including the canton’s parliament rejecting the measures – could stall the relief efforts.
+However political roadblocks could stall these efforts.
+The canton’s parliament has so far rejected the urgency aspect of the measures, meaning the implementation could be delayed.

 Subilia says the Swiss federal government should take a more active role in safeguarding Geneva’s international sector, as it is “a core part of Switzerland’s DNA”.
 Recently, the foreign affairs ministry announced an increase of 5% in its budget for international Geneva, which represents an additional CHF1.2 million per year.

 Beauvallet sees the crisis as a potential turning point for the country: “Switzerland has an opportunity to strengthen its position as a hub for NGOs by providing stability and security at a time when international organisations face increasing financial uncertainty,” he says.